BombLoL/AbsoluteHubAgain/README.md

-# AbsoluteHubAgain
-# The Best Broken Hub Ever
+# The Best Broken Hub Ever!
+# No Fixes!
+# The Creator Is Too Dumb!